chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 I'm sure we could come up with more, but let's keep it short.

 It's important to note that there are no set guidelines for defining attributes and actions.
-These are mainly guided by three considerations: **knowledge of the thing**, **common sense**, and **program requirements**.
+Three considerations mainly guided these: **knowledge of the thing**, **common sense**, and **program requirements**.

 We'll dive into many more examples later on in the course, so for now, let's look at what the code might look like for a very basic savings account.